setupyourskills/neorg-dew/README.md

 ### `read_file(path)`

-This module exposes a helper function read_file, which opens a file from the filesystem and returns its content as a list of lines.
+This module exposes a helper function `read_file`, which opens a file from the filesystem and returns its content as a list of lines.

 #### Parameters